serban-hartular/conllu-path/README.md

-Package for searching conllu trees!
+Package for searching conllu trees.

+Visit https://conllu-path.readthedocs.io/ for more details.